JabezNzomo99/claim-matching-robustness/README.md

 This repository contains the code for the paper [*When Claims Evolve*: Evaluating and Enhancing the Robustness of Embedding Models Against Misinformation Edits](https://arxiv.org/abs/2503.03417).
 If you have any questions, feel free to create a Github issue or reach out to the first author at jabez.magomere@keble.ox.ac.uk.

+## Intro
+- Figure of the overall approach of the paper
+- Link to Hugging face datasets +
+- Small intro on each of the sections of the READ ME
+- Results, heatmap

+## Getting Started
+- Setup python environment
+- Install setup.py to project

+## Datasets
+- How to obtain the dataset
+- Description of all the datasets with links to repo and how to parse them to fit the current project
+- Data is formatted to TREC format i.e. vclaim, query_id
+- How data is loaded in the project

+## Generating Misinformation Edits
+- Description of Config
+- Prompt
+- API key --> parsing the OpenAI api key
+- Directories to create the config

+ ### LLM

 ## Data
 To load the data used in the experiments, run the script below to download the data from CLEFCheckThat22 edition.